patrinoua/work-in-tech/README.md

 **GENERAL FEELING**

-Interviewing and solving coding tests can be a lengthy procedure, so only apply for positions that you would actually like to have and you will not end up rejecting later.
+Interviewing and coding challenges can be a lengthy procedure, so only apply for positions that you would actually like to have and you will not end up rejecting later.

 ### 1. Pump up your Online Presence
 #### Kick-ass CV